Tmeister/wp-api-jwt-auth/README.md

 ###Errors

-If the token is invalid an error will be returned, here are some samples of errors.
+If the token is invalid an error will be returned.
+Here are some samples of errors:

 **Invalid Credentials**